Survey

 The

-was "around 25 percent."
-Recipients were told that we "would
+that time, was "around 25 percent."
+Recipients were told that we

-like to increase that rate and are sending this final reminder in the
+"would like to increase that rate and are sending this final

 Note

-to be entered at the beginning of the survey.
-The original plan was
+entered at the beginning of the survey.
+The original plan was to

-would be allowed access.
-Programming skill, and/or server configuration,
+invitation would be allowed access.
+Programming skill, and/or

-word" was provided to those who were invited to participate in
+to those who were invited to participate in the survey.

 Response